Introduction

 - Leave Management: Allows employees to submit requests for paid time off (PTO), sick leave, or holiday time, and enables managers to approve or deny them.
 It also automatically tracks and updates accrual balances.

-- Work Hour Auditing: Provides a clear audit trail of working hours for compliance with labor laws.
+- Work Hour Auditing: Provides a clear audit trail of working hours for compliance with labour laws.

 4. Benefits Administration